 We build critical thinking and communications skills while we effectively debate.
 We actively examine how legal systems impact social justice and human rights within both the American and international contexts.
 We examine and discover the reliable evidence while weeding through the false narratives and fake news.

 In the Law and Society Program you will:

-- earn MBAs and work in industry and non-profit organization
+- Earn MBA degrees and work in industry and non-profit organizations

 - Serve as legislative aides to the US Congress and Senate

 How 9/11 'Truther' Conspiracy Theories Fueled the War on Reality | Opinion